ChariteExpMri/antx2/antver.md

    __[DTIprep.m]__ - preparation for DTI-processing
    - now works completely via command line (no-GUIs) --> see help DTIprep
    - sorting+matching of btables and DWIfiles enabled (please confirm visually!)
-   - registration with parallle processing supported ...to enable change flag in the DTIconfig.m-file in the DTI-folder
+   - registration with parallel processing supported ...to enable change flag in the DTIconfig.m file in the DTI-folder
 <!---->
   &#x1F535;   <ins>**25 May 2022 (11:44:39)**</ins>
    __[sub_atlaslabel2xls.m]__ - bug removed when writing xls-file